 clotrimazole (500 mg vaginal tab): 1 tablet inserted deep into the vagina at bedtime, single dose

 If the patient has extensive vulvar involvement, miconazole 2% cream (one application to the vulva 2 times daily for 7 days) may be used in combination with the intravaginal treatment above.
 Miconazole cream may complement, but does not replace, treatment with clotrimazole.

 Treatment of the partner

-The sexual partner receives the same treatment as the patient, whether or not symptoms are present.
+When the patient is treated for vaginitis or cervicitis, the partner receives the same treatment as the patient, whether or not symptoms are present.